rosneuro/rosneuro_acquisition_eegdev/README.md

 # ROSNeuro Acquisition EEGDEV Plugin

 The **EEGDEv** plugin allows to acquire neurodata from different commercial amplifiers.
 The plugin strongly relies on [libeegdev](https://neuro.debian.net/pkgs/libeegdev-dev.html) and [libxdffileio](https://neuro.debian.net/pkgs/libxdffileio-dev.html), two open source libraries available in neurodebian repository.
+The latest version of **libeegdev** is provided by the **ROS-Neuro** installation as debian package while **libxdffileio** is automatically installed from NeuroDebian repository.

 ## Usage
 Instructions on how to install xdffileio and eegdev are provided below.
 Here, we will have a look the usage of the **EEGDEV Plugin**.